 Blackstrap Molasses: 2 tablespoon serving contains 120 mg

-So what is your daily recommended intake (DRI) of calcium?
+So what is your dietary reference intake (DRI) of calcium?